 Recreating science / working with boundary objects

-Interface objects are generative processes, experiments, workshops, and ideas that are co-created, developed through collaborative processes between different communities.
-Interface objects are also plastic and can be interoperated differently across communities but unlike the boundary object, they are fluid entities which can be modified or adapted by their users. https://is.theorizeit.org/wiki/Boundary_object_theory
+Interface objects [Like boundary objects] are also plastic and can be interpreted differently across communities, but unlike the boundary object, they are fluid entities that can be modified or adapted by their users.